-It is fascinating to see that older maps show the area to almost devoid of trees with considerably more wetland than today, whilst Vine Road and much of the surrounding area was laid to market garden and orchard.
-This land holds many secrets.
+This land holds many secrets: maps show the area almost devoid of trees as recently as during WWII, with considerably more wetland than today whilst throughout the 19th century, Vine Road Recreation Ground and much of the surrounding area was laid to market garden and orchard.
 We are always keen to hear from anyone with any stories, or interest in helping with our archive.

 Popular history walks with Chairman Mike Hildesley are held three times a year and afford fascinating insight into the lives and times of those who have trodden these paths before us.
 Please check the calendar for details.